johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 ## Controlling default behavior

 When device control is enabled, it's enabled for all device types by default.
 The default enforcement can also be changed from *Allow* to *Deny*.
 Your security team can also configure the types of devices that device control protects.
-The following table below illustrates how various combinations of settings change the access control decision.
+The following table illustrates how various combinations of settings change the access control decision.

 | Is device control enabled? | Default behavior | Device types |
 |---|---|---|